 You first tune manually with calibration solution to establish a stable spray of solution and to ensure that enough ions are detected to calibrate the MS detector.
 You then calibrate the MS detector automatically to optimize the parameters that affect ion detection.
-With the optimized MS detector, the Xcalibur data system can isolate and fragment ions and determine their mass-to-charge ratios.
-Perform a calibration periodically, every one to three months, for optimum performance of the MS detector.

-Note The following procedures assume that you are familiar with your LTQ XL instrument and the Tune Plus window.
-If you need additional guidance, see LTQ XL online Help, LTQ XL Getting Connected, and/or the LTQ XL Hardware Manual.
+Note The following procedures assume that you are familiar with your Finnigan LXQ instrument and the Tune Plus window.
+If you need additional guidance, refer to: Finnigan LXQ online Help, Finnigan LXQ Getting Connected, and/or the Finnigan LXQ Hardware Manual.

-CAUTION Before you begin normal operation each day, ensure that you have sufficient nitrogen for your API source.
-If you run out of nitrogen, the LTQ XL MS detector automatically turns Off to prevent the possibility of atmospheric oxygen from entering the ion source.
+CAUTION Before you begin normal operation each day, ensure that you have sufficient nitrogen for your ESI source.
+If you run out of nitrogen, the Finnigan LXQ MS detector automatically turns Off to prevent atmospheric oxygen from entering the ion source.
 The presence of oxygen in the ion source when the MS detector is On could be unsafe.
-(In addition, if the LTQ XL MS detector automatically turns Off during an analytical run, you could lose data.)
+(In addition, if the Finnigan LXQ MS detector automatically turns Off during an analytical run, you could lose data.)

-Set up the MS detector in the Xcalibur data system for tuning and calibration in the ESI/MS mode
+Use the following procedure to set up the MS detector in the Xcalibur data system for tuning and calibration in the ESI/MS mode:

 - 1. If you have not already done so, open the Tune Plus window from the Start button on your Windows XP task bar, as follows: - a.
 Choose Start > Programs > Xcalibur > Xcalibur to display the Xcalibur Home Page Roadmap view. - b.
-Click the Instrument Setup button to display the Instrument Setup window. - c.
-Click the Finnigan LTQ XL button to display the New Method page. - d.
+Click on the Instrument Setup button to display the Instrument Setup window. - c.
+Click the Finnigan LXQ button to display the New Method page. - d.
 Click the Tune Plus button to display the Tune Plus window.
 See Figure 18. - 2.
-In the Tune Plus window, on the Control/Scan Mode toolbar, click the On/Off/Standby button to take the MS detector out of the Standby (or
+In the Tune Plus window, on the Control/Scan Mode toolbar, click on the On/Standby button to take the MS detector out of the Standby (or Off) mode and turn it On.
+When you turn the MS detector to On, you initiate the following events: - The MS detector begins scanning.